-The total available each year is £20,000 and there are two rounds of funding given out in July and December.
+A total of up to £20,000 is available for Research Bursaries each year, and applications are now being taken for the 2018 round.
+The deadline for bids is 5pm BST, Friday 1st June 2018.
 The bursary might be used, for example, to pay for staff to be released to work on a research project by funding appropriate cover for unpaid leave (2-3 months).
 Half the funding would be presented at beginning of project and the other half upon successful completion of measurable objectives.
 Different modes of research may attract different levels of funding for example, a literature review may attract a lower tier of funding (£2,500) and field work could range from £5,000 to a maximum of £10,000.

 It should be noted that the principal investigator (the person who leads the research) must be a member of the CILIP Information Literacy Group.

 This funding is not designed to replace / complement existing academic researchers (i.e. those funded to do an MA, MSc or PhD), but rather to help practitioners to gather evidence or conduct action / field research in support of well-framed research questions.

 The IL Group will put out a call for project proposals each year and will consider applications to fund both desk research (systematic reviews of the literature) and action/field research.
 IL Group committee members and external reviewers (IL researchers and expert critical friends) will review each application, using the criteria listed below, to ensure that funding is awarded appropriately.